codemix/yii2-localeurls/README.md

 The language code is automatically added whenever you create a URL, and read back when a URL is parsed.
-For best user experience the language is autodetected from the browser settings - but the user can still access other languages simply by calling a URL with another language code.
+For best user experience the language is autodetected from the browser settings, if no language is used in the URL.
+The user can still access other languages, though, simply by calling a URL with another language code.

 The last requested language is also persisted in the user session and in a cookie.
 So if the user tries to access your site without a language